orchard0/platform-api-bun/README.md

 1. Run `bun i`

-2. Create a `.env` file in the root directory with the following key and values:
+2. Create a `.env.local` file in the root directory with the following key and values:

 ```
 api_key_fastest =